Skip to main content

 Nails

 Nails will need to be clipped every four to six weeks once they have reached around one year old.
-Watch the video above on how to do this, or contact us if you would like more support or a mini lesson.
+Watch our video above on how to do this, or contact us if you would like more support, or even a free mini lesson.

 Finding a vet

 It’s really important to find a vet in your area who has lots of experience with small pets like guinea pigs.
 Most vets will see cats and dogs on a daily basis and will have an extensive knowledge of their needs.
 Other species such as guinea pigs will rarely be seen by most vets.
-So finding someone who has lots of experience of seeing, diagnosing and treating these species is essential.
+So finding someone who is experienced in seeing, diagnosing and treating this species is essential.

-• Look for an Exotics Veterinary Practice – they may have more experience and might be cheaper than other vets.
+• Look for an Exotics Veterinary Practice – they may have more experience and might be cheaper in the long-term than other vets.

-• Talk to friends and family who own or have owned guinea pigs to see if there are any vets in particular that they recommend.
+• Talk to friends and family who own or have owned guinea pigs to see if there are any vets they recommend.

 • Talk to veterinary practices to find out if there are any guinea pig savvy vets within the practice.
-Don’t be afraid to ask them how many they see on a weekly basis to help you decide whether they are the right vet for you.
+Don’t be afraid to ask them how many they see on a weekly basis to help you decide whether they’re the right vet for you.

 Grooming and bathing